MicrosoftDocs/cpp-docs/docs/cpp/functions-cpp.md

 ## const and constexpr functions

-You can declare a member function as **const** to specify that the function is not allowed to change the values of any data members in the class.
-By declaring a member function as **const**, you help the compiler to enforce *const-correctness*.
-If someone mistakenly tries to modify the object by using a function declared as **const**, a compiler error is raised.
+You can declare a member function as **`const`** to specify that the function is not allowed to change the values of any data members in the class.
+By declaring a member function as **`const`**, you help the compiler to enforce *const-correctness*.
+If someone mistakenly tries to modify the object by using a function declared as **`const`**, a compiler error is raised.
 For more information, see [const](const-cpp.md).

-Declare a function as `constexpr` when the value it produces can possibly be determined at compile time.
+Declare a function as **`constexpr`** when the value it produces can possibly be determined at compile time.
 A constexpr function generally executes faster than a regular function.
-For more information, see [constexpr](constexpr-cpp.md).
+For more information, see [`constexpr`](constexpr-cpp.md).

 ## Function Templates